Kudachimera/Designing-a-robust-AI-Governance-Policy/README.md

 ✅ Align AI practices with corporate values and societal expectations

 So, how do you develop an effective AI governance policy?

+(A template pdf document is attached for easy adoption and use )

 Let’s break it down step by step. 👇

 1️⃣ Conduct an AI Governance Needs Assessment